 You can employ any one of the social media channels you use for your spa or massage practice to start a conversation.
-Post something new and exciting about skin care or massage on Facebook and ask your followers what they think about it.
-In addition to responding to that all followers can see; you may get a reply or question that you’d like to respond to in a personal message.
-From there a conversation may ensue that will lead to someone new booking an appointment or an existing client adding a treatment to a standing weekly massage.
+Post something new and exciting about skincare or message on Facebook and ask your followers what they think about it.
+In addition to responding to that, all followers can see; you may get a reply or question that you’d like to respond to in a personal message.
+From there, a conversation may ensue that will lead to someone new booking an appointment or an existing client adding a treatment to a standing weekly massage.

-Blog: If you maintain a blog, a thought-provoking comment or question can generate a lot of discussion and shares, which may attract more people to your website to check out your spa treatments and massage.
+If you maintain a blog, a thought-provoking comment or question can generate many discussions and shares, which may attract more people to your website to check out your spa treatments and massage.
 But don’t limit your publishing to your own blog.
 Follow other industry bloggers and respond to their posts with your own perspective or additional information that showcases your expertise.
 Interested readers may want to check out your website or social postings to learn more about you.

-Host a podcast: Even if this is something you’ve never done before, it’s not difficult to produce a podcast, which you can link to your website and social media channels and invite followers to listen to and comment.
+Even if this is something you’ve never done before, it’s not difficult to produce a podcast, which you can link to your website and social media channels and invite followers to listen to and comment.
 You can interview clients or have a conversation with another professional in the industry who offers complementary services, such as a chiropractor or physical therapist.
-There are a number of platforms online for creating and publishing a podcast, such as Podbean.
+There are several platforms online for creating and publishing a podcast, such as Podbean.

 It’s not hard to start the conversation to get people talking to create more interest for your spa or massage practice.